pramsey/pramsey.github.io/_posts/2016-11-28-nrpp-is-dead.md

 ## Lots of Money Going In

 NRPP has been ongoing in various forms and names since [before 2013](/2013/07/natural-resource-sector-goes-over.html), and for at least the last two years has been carrying a [staff/consultant complement](/2015/03/deloittes-second-act.html) that I'd estimate costs about $17M per year.
-I've heard estimates of expenditures to date of over $50M, and that is consistent with my back-on-the-envelope calculations.
+I've heard estimates of expenditures to date of over $50M, and that is consistent with my back-of-the-envelope calculations.

 So, $50M or more in.
 What's come out?
 (Worth remembering, successful $1B start-up companies have been [built for less](/2013/02/once-in-lifetime-it-in-question-period.html).)